GraphPFN: A Prior-Data Fitted Graph Foundation Model: GraphPFN

 \subsection{Pretraining}

-GraphPFN was pretrained following the PFN framework~\citep{muller2021transformers, TabPFN, TabPFNv2}, using continuous pretraining from the LimiX checkpoint.
-Specifically, we generated $4{,}000{,}000$ synthetic datasets according to the prior described below and used them for pretraining.
-The pretraining process was conducted for $500{,}000$ steps on 8 NVIDIA A100 80G GPUs, with each GPU processing one synthetic dataset per step.
-The total pretraining time was approximately 6 days.
+GraphPFN is pretrained under the PFN framework~\citep{muller2022transformers, TabPFN, TabPFNv2} by continuing training from the LimiX checkpoint.
+In total, we used $1{,}600{,}000$ synthetic datasets generated according to the prior described below.
+Pretraining is conducted for $10{,}000$ optimizer steps and runs for approximately 36 hours on 8 NVIDIA A100 80GB GPUs.
+Each GPU processes one synthetic dataset per step with 20 gradient accumulation steps, resulting in 160 datasets per optimizer step.

-To monitor the progress of pretraining, we evaluated the in-context learning performance of GraphPFN every 100 steps on several datasets from the GraphLand benchmark~\citep{GraphLand} (see \Cref{sec:experimental-setup} for the evaluation procedure).
-We emphasize that these evaluations were used only for a post-hoc analysis of training progress: test set performance was not used for early stopping or any other form of model selection.
-The evaluation results can be found in \Cref{fig:curves}.
+We optimize the model using AdamW~\citep{kingma2014adam, loshchilov2019decoupled} with weight decay weight of $0.1$.
+We also use a cosine annealing learning rate schedule~\citep{loshchilov2017sgdr} with linear warmup over the first $10\%$ of training steps and a base learning rate of $10^{-3}$.
+To improve training stability and preserve the feature modeling capabilities of LimiX, we freeze all model layers except the graph adapters.
+Only these components are updated during pretraining.
+To further stabilize training, we apply an exponential moving average (EMA) to the adapter weights throughout pretraining, with decay of $0.98$.

 \paragraph{Objective}